While the financial markets are collapsing . . .

 1. VARIABLE ANNUITIES EXPLAINED: Tax-Shelter an Unlimited Amount of Money from the IRS and Guarantee Yourself a Lifetime Income Without Getting Ripped Off

 You can't get all this information from any book on the market.
-The books on Amazon are out of date, and the available ebook on variable annuities isn't comprehensive, and doesn't explain how they work.
+The books sold on Amazon are out of date, and the available ebook on variable annuities isn't comprehensive, and doesn't explain how they work.
 I know -- I paid around $300 for all of them.

 ocean fishing at sunset for retirement income